MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/Introduction-to-Active-Directory-Domain-Services--AD-DS--Virtualization--Level-100-.md

     |\-Force|Overwrites an existing CustomDCCloneAllowList.XML file.|
     |\-Path|Folder path to create the CustomDCCloneAllowList.XML.|

--   **DefaultDCCloneAllowList.xml** – This file is present by default on every [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)] domain controller in the *%windir%\\system32*.
+-   **DefaultDCCloneAllowList.xml** – This file is present by default on every  Windows Server 2012  domain controller in the *%windir%\\system32*.
 It lists the services and installed programs that can be safely cloned by default.
 You must not change the location or contents of this file or cloning will fail.

 -   **CustomDCCloneAllowList.xml** – If you have services or installed programs that reside on your source domain controller that are outside of those listed in the DefaultDCCloneAllowList.xml file, those services and programs must be included in this file.
 To find the services or installed programs that are not listed in the in the DefaultDCCloneAllowList.xml file, run the **Get\-ADDCCloningExcludedApplicationList** cmdlet.
 You should use the **–GenerateXml** argument to generate the XML file.